atrincas/React_Memory_Game/README.md

 ### Prerequisites

 This application makes use of the Unsplash API.
 In order to fetch images from their database succesfully you need to have an `Api-Key`.
 You can sign-up for a free developers-account at Unsplash.
-After you cloned the repo create a new file `cred.js` and save it inside the Components folder.
-Copy-Paste the following code inside the cred.js file:
+After you cloned the repo create a new file `.env` and save it inside the project folder.
+Copy-Paste the following code inside the .env file:

 ```
-import Unsplash from 'unsplash-js';

-// Paste your Acces Key and Secret Key inside the quotation marks:

-const cred = new Unsplash({
-	applicationId : "",
-	secret : ""
-});

-export default cred;
+REACT_APP_API_KEY=yourApiKey

+// Example:
+REACT_APP_API_KEY=1ab23bfsf333
 ```

 ### Installing